ibm-watson-data-lab/slack-analytics/slack-graph-database/README.md

 ### Prepare IBM Graph for Slack Analytics

-* Follow the Slack [statistics collection instructions](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats) before proceeding
+Follow the Slack [statistics collection instructions](https://github.com/ibm-cds-labs/slack-analytics/tree/master/slack-stats) to collect the statistics that you want to load into IBM Graph.

- The statistics are collected in a message file named `/path/to/<slack-team-name>-stats.json` which you can use to build a social graph.
+####Prerequisites

+ * Take note of the location of the two generated statistics files `<slack-team-name>-stats.json` and `<slack-team-name>-keyword-stats.json`.
+ * Take note of the location of `channels.json` and `users.json`.
+These two files are included in the extracted Slack message archive file.

  ![](https://github.ibm.com/analytics-advocacy/slack-analytics-sandbox/blob/initial/slack_graph_model.png?raw=true)